What Does it Take to Be a Refuse and Recyclable Material Collector?

 - Communicate with dispatchers concerning delays, unsafe sites, accidents, equipment breakdowns, or other maintenance problems.

-Things a Refuse & Recyclable Material Collector Should Know How to Do
+Skills Needed to be a Refuse & Recyclable Material Collector

 Operation and Control: Controlling operations of equipment or systems.